patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 ```

 - **Implementation**
-  - In fact, the only mandatory settings are 'CustomAuthenticationProvider' and 'CustomUserDetailsServiceFactory'.
+  - In fact, the only mandatory settings are 'CustomUserDetailsServiceFactory'.
 The rest depend on your specific situation.

 ![img.png](reference/docs/img.png)